EdmundGoodman/Warwick_modelling/writeup/writeup.md

 ![NBM average simulation (population=5000) without product, focussing on Meropenem resistance graph](./diagrams/graph5.png)

-A graph showing the change of several variables over time, taking the average of 10 runs without the product in use.
+Above is a graph showing the change of several variables over time, taking the average of 10 runs without the product in use.
 “Meropenem” refers to the number of patients carrying a pathogen with resistance to Meropenem.
 Only the first 100 time-steps are shown as the variables change only marginally after that.

 ![NBM average simulation (population=200) without product, focussing on Meropenem resistance graph](./diagrams/graph6.png)

-A graph showing the change of several variables over time, when the population size was set to 200 and initially infected at 10, taking the average of 10 runs without the product in use.
+Above is a graph showing the change of several variables over time, when the population size was set to 200 and initially infected at 10, taking the average of 10 runs without the product in use.
 “Meropenem” refers to the number of patients carrying a pathogen with resistance to Meropenem.
 Only the first 100 time-steps are shown as the variables change only marginally after that.

 ![NBM average simulation (population=5000) with product, focussing on Meropenem resistance graph](./diagrams/graph7.png)

-A graph showing the change of several variables over time, taking the average of 10 runs with the product in use.
+Above is a graph showing the change of several variables over time, taking the average of 10 runs with the product in use.
 “Meropenem” refers to the number of patients carrying a pathogen with resistance to Meropenem.
 Only the first 100 time-steps are shown as the variables change only marginally after that.

 ![NBM average simulation (population=200) with product, focussing on Meropenem resistance graph](./diagrams/graph8.png)

-A graph showing the change of several variables over time, when the population size was set to 200 and initially infected at 10, taking the average of with the product in use.
+Above is a graph showing the change of several variables over time, when the population size was set to 200 and initially infected at 10, taking the average of with the product in use.
 “Meropenem” refers to the number of patients carrying a pathogen with resistance to Meropenem.
 Only the first 100 time-steps are shown as the variables change only marginally after that.

 As you can see, the runs with lower populations sizes and fewer infected at the start provide similar results to the averaged runs with much higher populations.
 They largely have the same outcomes, with the simulation not using the product ending up with 88%, 37% and 32% infection, mortality and death rates respectively, and the simulation using the product ending up with 90%, 35% and 32% infection, mortality and death rates respectively.